Exabyte-io/documentation/docs/tutorials/zero-point-energy.md

 <!-- by MH -->

-This page explains how to run a zero point energy simulation based on density functional theory.
+This page explains how to run a zero point energy calculation [[1](#links)] based on density functional theory [[2](#links)].
 We will calculate zero point energy for silicon in face-centered cubic structure.
+We will be studying Silicon in the standard diamond-like face-centered cubic structure and will use VASP [[3](#links)] as our simulation engine.

 # Background